1963 Los Angeles State Diablos football team

 The 1963 Los Angeles State Diablos football team represented Los Angeles State College—now known as California State University, Los Angeles—as a member of the California Collegiate Athletic Association (CCAA) during the 1963 NCAA College Division football season.
-Led by first-year head coach Homer Beatty, Los Angeles State compiled an overall record of 7–1 with a mark of 3–1 in conference play, sharing the CCAA title with San Diego State.
+Led by first-year head coach Homer Beatty, the Diablos compiled an overall record of 7–1 with a mark of 3–1 in conference play.
+Los Angeles State won the CCAA championship by virtue of its head-to-head win over San Diego State, which also had a record of 3–1 in conference play.
 The Diablos played home games at the Rose Bowl in Pasadena, California.

 Schedule

 Team players in the NFL/AFL

-The following Los Angeles State players were selected in the 1964 NFL Draft.
+The following Los Angeles State players were selected in the 1964 NFL draft.

 The following Los Angeles State players were selected in the 1964 AFL Draft.